otkisyan/NUOS/README.md

   - DJTL - Development Technologies in JVM Languages
   - DMSE - Discrete Mathematics in Software Engineering
   - OOP - Object-Oriented Programming
+- 02 Year, 04 Semester
+  - SDTOMP - Software Development Technologies on Modern Platforms

-*This is not the final version of the repository, as I am still studying, the repository will be gradually supplemented over time.*
+_This is not the final version of the repository, as I am still studying, the repository will be gradually supplemented over time._